 Nu-Blu started back in September 2003 after Carolyn and Daniel, who had played for years in different genres both separately and together, decided to devote their efforts to forming Nu-Blu.
 Despite challenges that included numerous personnel changes, the folding of their original record label, and even a stroke that left Carolyn unable to speak or move her right side, the Rouths were determined to make Nu-Blu a full-time vehicle for them to bring music to their fans.
 With the addition of Levi in 2007 and Austin in 2011, the magical sound of Nu-Blu was complete, and as the group continues to build a national fan base, audiences are listening.
 The band is finding itself more and more at home on the radio charts, most recently with the evocative “Jesus and Jones.”
 The stage is now set for the group to continue its chart trend with the songs from All The Way.

 What’s ahead for Nu-Blu?
 Plenty, you may believe that.
 Every year, the band logs more miles on the road than the year before, plays more shows than the year before, sleeps more nights on the bus than the year before.
-But for Daniel, Carolyn, Levi and Austin, it’s not a chore, it’s a way of life.
+But for Daniel, Carolyn, T J and Clint, it’s not a chore, it’s a way of life.
 It’s not slogging from one venue to the next, it’s another opportunity to touch their audiences’ lives with music, that great universal bond which closes the gaps of humanity and brings lightness to hearts, smiles to faces and redemption to souls.

 “If we can touch somebody on a deep level,” says Daniel Routh, “and create a moment for them that they always will remember and entertains them, that’s gold.
 If we can say to someone,‘Hey, check this out.
 If you like this, you’re probably going to like bluegrass!"
 Really that’s why we’re here.”